 Recent research has found that 86% of all internet users fill out at least one web form per week.

 Each of these millions of interactions that take place every day is a step in the customer journey and presents an opportunity for you as a business person.
-Clear and concise web forms are the key to bolstering your efforts in lead generation, conversion rates, and customer retention.
+Clear and concise forms are the key to bolstering your efforts in lead generation, conversion rates, and customer retention.
 But, if not aligned with the needs of your users, complex forms become practically useless.

-Ensure that your form is easy to use
+Ensure your form is easy to use

-The goal of designing any web form is to show your users what is required and then to guide them between each of the elements of your form until they have completed it.
-To achieve this, you want to make sure that you are as clear as possible.
+The goal of designing any web form is to show your users what is required and then guide them between each of the elements of your form until they have completed it.
+To achieve this, you want to make sure you are as clear as possible.